 1998 – 2000

 After the transformation, the movie camera turned into an orange footprint.
 It creates a sense of magic and uniqueness because the artists depicted four big toes on the sole, prompting thoughts about who could have left such a mark.
 “Nickelodeon” is still written in the proprietary Balloon Extra Bold font and painted white.
 For “Movies,” a new, unknown sans-serif font is used with vertically elongated letters.
 The second part of the name is at the bottom in a blue oval.
-This logo occasionally appeared in trailers for movies and cartoons.
+This logo occasionally appeared in movie and cartoon trailers.

 2000 – 2008

-The emblem consists of three circles reminiscent of soap bubbles or planets – symbols of boundless imagination.
+The emblem consists of three circles, reminiscent of soap bubbles or planet symbols, evoking boundless imagination.
 They vary in color and size.
-On the left is a large orange sphere with the word “Nickelodeon,” and on the right is a blue one with “Movies,” set in Helvetica Bold font.
+On the left is a large orange sphere with the word “Nickelodeon,” and on the right is a blue sphere with “Movies,” set in Helvetica Bold.

 2008 – 2009